ResoniteModdingGroup/CommunityBugFixCollection/README.md

 ## Closed Issues

 The issues that were first closed in this mod but have officially been closed now will be linked in the following list.
-If they appear here, their implementation has been removed from the mod.
+If they appear here, their implementation has been removed from the mod, unless it is marked with `(Legacy)`.
+In that case, the original fix is left in but disabled by default.
+This is done for changes where the vanilla implementation is noticably different from the fix, but the exact implementation is inconsequential.

 * Duplicating Components breaking drives (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/92)
 	* Pressing Duplicate on the Component in an Inspector
 	* Using the Component Clone Tool to duplicate them onto a slot
+* (Legacy) Most ProtoFlux nodes in Strings > Constants having invisible names (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/177)
 * UserInspectors not listing existing users in the session for non-host users (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/1964)